bardie/bardie.github.io/calculus/foundations.md

 ![Octocat](../../assets/images/pascal-fib.gif)

-7. **Odds and Evens**: If you color the Odd and Even numbers, you end up with a pattern similar to Sierpinski Triangle
+7. **Odds and Evens**: If you color the Odd and Even numbers, you end up with a pattern similar to Sierpinski Triangle.

 ![Octocat](../../assets/images/odd-numbers.gif)

 [back](../)